Fullstack-web-dev-exam/frontend/README.md

  6. Your browser will now open with an instance of the application running on localhost.

  ### Storybook
- 1. To start Storybook in development mode run `npm run storybook`.
- 2. To locally run the static/built version of Storybook run `npx localhost ./storybook-static`, the visit the URL the terminal returns.
+ 1. To locally run the static/built version of Storybook run `npx localhost ./storybook-static`, the visit the URL the terminal returns.

 ## Features